You, but better.

 A voice that feels tired... or isn't reliable.... that voice makes its owner feel worried.
 Always.

-So...20 years later I have it worked out pretty well.
+So...20-some-odd years later I have it worked out pretty well.

 Fast results, healthy singing.